-Thanksgiving travelers who cross mountain highways next week will encounter snow, according to extended forecasts, so plan now to help ensure a safe trip.
+Thanksgiving travelers who cross mountain highways this week might encounter snow, according to extended forecasts, so plan now to help ensure a safe trip.

-All of Washington's highways across the Cascades, as well as Oregon's Siskiyou Summit, expect subfreezing temperatures and plenty of precipitation through Thanksgiving weekend.
-Even Snoqualmie Pass, the lowest major crossing at 3,022 feet, expects nighttime temperatures in the 20s and a daytime high of just 33 degrees between now and Nov.
-25.
+All of Washington's highways across the Cascades, as well as Oregon's Siskiyou Summit, expect subfreezing temperatures and precipitation through Thanksgiving weekend.
+Even Snoqualmie Pass, the lowest major crossing at 3,022 feet, expects nighttime temperatures in the 20s and a daytime high of just 29 degrees between now and Nov.
+28.

 Historical data shows Washington and Oregon roads clog up badly around Thanksgiving.
 If you're one of those who will venture over the mountains, expect delays, and note the times for typically heavy congestion.
 On I-90, WSDOT says you can expect the worst: